kopolzin/vuswwg-web-server/blazegraph-setup.md

-## Note: The default database file for Blazegraph is located at:
+### Default database location
-`/opt/tomcat/temp/bigdata.jnl`
+The default database file for Blazegraph is located at `/opt/tomcat/temp/bigdata.jnl`.

-## Modify the GUI by editing /opt/tomcat/webapps/bg/html/index.html
+You may wish to back up this file or monitor its size when loading large datasets.

-### (Where "bg" is the context name given to Blazegraph in Jelastic)
+### Modify the Blazegraph GUI
-### Comment out the following sections like so:
+Edit `/opt/tomcat/webapps/bg/html/index.html`, where "bg" is the context name given to Blazegraph in Jelastic.
+Comment out the following sections like so (look for the \<!-- and --\>):
 ```
 <td width = "20%" border = "0" align = "right" valign = "middle" id = "nopad">
     <!--form id="search-form"><label for="search-text">SEARCH:</label> <input type="text" id="search-text"><button type="submit"><span>&nbsp;</span></button></form-->